-- Investigate removal and re-use of cooked out casing salt or disinfectants must not be applied to the casing before reuse. - Addition of small (6.3%) amounts of bark and GWC, together with additional water, to peat casing may give yield benefits on some farms.
-Further work is needed to test if these additions can be made in a casing hopper without the need for a casing mixer. - Casing prepared from blocking peat and milled peat is a viable alternative to wet dug peat for casing; however, the use of these partially dried peat sources would require a casing mixer. - Water tension in the casing is much greater in the second flush than in the first flush, indicating that more water needs to be applied after the first flush, without draining into the compost.
+- Investigate removal and re-use of cooked out casing disinfectants or large amounts of salt must not be applied to the casing before reuse, and salt patches must be removed from casing after cook-out. - The cooked-out casing needs to be rewetted before reuse; the wetted material can be added to the hopper of the head-end filling machine in shelves. - Addition of small (6.3 12.5%) amounts of bark and GWC, together with additional water, to peat casing may give yield benefits on some farms. - Water tension in the casing is much greater in the second flush than in the first flush, indicating that more water needs to be applied after the first flush, without excessively draining into the compost.
 Volumetric water content of the casing should be kept at least 61% during cropping. - In the event of a blotch problem, testing of casing during the cropping period using the Taqman PCR test for P. tolaasii, and for the total population of Pseudomonas sp. may identify where conditions are favourable for the disease.